 Does Having a 529 Plan Hurt Financial Aid?

-There are several different factors that determine whether or not financial aid can be impacted by the plan including the kind of aid the student is applying for, when withdrawals are made and who is the owner of the 529 accounts.
+There are several different factors that determine whether or not financial aid can be impacted by the plan, including the kind of aid the student is applying for, when withdrawals are made and who is the owner of the 529 accounts.
 In most circumstances, the plan is beneficial because the impact regarding the financial aid received is minimal.

-There are steps that can be taken to increase eligibility for the students requiring financial aid.
+There are steps that can be taken to increase eligibility for students requiring financial aid.
 Federal financial aid based on need is available at all schools.
 The student must complete the FAFSA application to qualify for aid.
 This information is used by the schools to calculate the EFC (expected family contribution).

 There are fewer than 200 colleges currently using any additional forms for the calculation of eligibility referred to as the CSS Profile.
 Every form counts the assets of the family differently.

 A good example is a 529 plan owned by a grandparent.
 Although the plan is usually included in the CSS Profile, the asset is not reported when filling out the FAFSA.
-According to the FAFSA, the value of the plan when owned by a parent or dependent student is considered a parental asset.
+According to the FAFSA, the value of the plan, when owned by a parent or dependent student, is considered a parental asset.

-Depending on the age of the parents, approximately the first $20,000 considered an asset protection allowance.
+Depending on the age of the parents, approximately the first $20,000 is considered an asset protection allowance.
 The aid package for the student will be decreased for all parental assets after that by a maximum of 5.64 percent of the value of the assets.

-If the asset protection allowance is exceeded by the 529 account of the parents by $10,000, the financial aid for the student can be decreased by $564.
+If the asset protection allowance is exceeded by the 529 accounts of the parents by $10,000, the financial aid for the student can be decreased by $564.
 Despite this small loss, the tax-free benefits of the 529 account generally outweigh the loss.